spoofax-shell-2016/doc/doc/project-plan.md

 ## Methodologies and tooling

 During this project we will work using the SCRUM methodology with weekly sprints.
-We propose to meet weekly (on mondays at 11.00) with the TU coach to discuss the past and next weeks and the overall progress of the project.

 Our backlog, current and completed sprints will be managed using Trello.
 Trello will also be used to communicate documents to the client and the TU coach.

 We will use pull-based development using GitHub.
 GitHub Issues will be used to track issues (all of this will be linked to Trello in one way or another).
 To